liveahero-wiki/liveahero-wiki.github.io/_events/2109herofesta.md

 sales_end_time: 2021-10-21T20:00:00+09
 ---

+There will be event ticket quest for this event, where you use {% include item-icon.html id=38 %} Quest Ticket to get more event items than normal event free quest.

+## Event Preview

+This is a story of a certain summer day.

+Every summer, the seaside town Orient City holds a citywide festival of heroes, "Hero City Summer Festa".

+The highlight of the event was the "O-1 Hero Grand Prix", a battle competition between hero offices,
+Parallel Flight, which failed to meet the requirements for participation, opened a beach cafe in the restaurant area and worked tirelessly to serve customers and prepare food.

+...But then suddenly,
+the friendly commander-in-chief of the Japanese branch of the UEHA appeared.
+He request your help as a hero operator for the duration of the tournament because he's short on staff...!?

+A gunfighter cop who wants to shine in a way that's appropriate for the summer, a rescue captain who wants to get rid of his fearsome image, and other familiar UEHA members join forces and get ready for a battle tournament!
+Can UEHA become the city's brightest hero office this summer!?

 ### Event Banners

 This Event's gacha summon includes time-limited variant {% chara_link Barrel|h2 %} (Hero), {% chara_link Victom|h2 %} (Hero) and one new character {% chara_link Okitaka %} (Hero & Sidekick).